 In the case of excess fat, the way it affects hormone levels is a bit different.
-Our fat cells actually produce estrogen.
+Our fat cells produce estrogen.
 So the more body fat you have, the more estrogen you tend to produce while progesterone levels do not increase with weight gain.
 Causing your estrogen/progesterone balance to go out of sync.
-The big problem with this source of estrogen production is that is it can spiral out of control.
+The big problem with this source of estrogen production is that it can spiral out of control.

 What are the symptoms of low progesterone?